 Materials provide guidance and support for explicit and systematic instruction and diagnostic support in grade-level phonics, vocabulary development, syntax, and reading fluency.
-Students must be able to recognize and pronounce words fluently in order to focus on the major goal of reading, which is comprehension.
-Effective foundational skills instruction in grade three includes an explicit and systematic focus on phonics and practice in applying phonics for students who are struggling.
-Building word analysis skills and fluency must also be contextualized within the materials.
+Students must be able to recognize words fluently in order to focus on the major goal of reading, which is comprehension.
+Effective foundational skills instruction in grade five includes an explicit and systematic focus on phonics and practice in applying phonics for students who are struggling.
+Building word analysis skills and fluency must also be contextualized within the materials (CCSS).

 GUIDING STATEMENTS SPECIFIC EVIDENCE FROM THE TEXT/MATERIALS EVIDENCE RATING 4a.
-Materials provide teachers with guidance and support for explicit and systematic instruction of the grade three Reading Standards for Foundational Skills , including phonics, word analysis, and reading with fluency to support comprehension.
+Materials provide teachers with guidance and support for explicit and systematic instruction of the grade five Reading Standards for Foundational Skills , including instruction in phonics, word analysis, and reading with fluency to support comprehension.
 (Refer to CCSS, Appendix A for the research detailing the advancement of foundational skills in reading.)
 4) extensive 3) sufficient 2) some 1) weak Rating Pending 4b.
-Materials include a variety of opportunities for students to develop and apply word analysis and decoding skills, including: Understanding grade-level vocabulary Identifying and knowing the meaning of most common 4) extensive 3) sufficient 2) some 1) weak Rating Pending prefixes and derivational suffixesDecoding words with common Latin suffixes Understanding multisyllabic words in context and out of context Reading grade-appropriate irregularly-spelled words Self-correcting using word recognition skills and context to confirm understanding
+Materials include a variety of opportunities for students to develop and apply word analysis and decoding skills, including: Understanding grade-level vocabulary using an integrated approach (including affixes, multi-syllable words, etc.) Understanding multisyllabic words in context and out of context Self-correcting using word recognition skills and context clues, rereading text purposefully as needed 4) extensive 3) sufficient 2) some 1) weak Rating Pending

-GUIDING STATEMENTS SPECIFIC EVIDENCE FROM THE TEXT/MATERIALS EVIDENCE RATING 4c.
-Materials provide regular practice in reading grade-level prose and poetry with accuracy, at an appropriate rate, and with appropriate expression.
-4) extensive 3) sufficient 2) some 1) weak Rating Pending 4d.
-Materials guide students in reading grade-level texts with purpose and understanding, making frequent connections between the acquisition of foundational skills and access to the meaning of texts (including a set of text-dependent or text-specific questions to check for understanding).
-4) extensive 3) sufficient 2) some 1) weak Rating Pending OVERALL RATING: 4) extensive evidence 3) suffici ent evidence 2) some evidence 1) weak evidence SUMMARY STATEMENT (Explain why the materials rece ived this overall rating):
+GUIDI NG STATEMENTS SI PECIFIC EVIDENCE I FROM THE TEX T/MATERIALS EVIDENCE RATING ular practice in reading grad curacy, at an appropriate ra ion.
+4) extensive 3) sufficient 2) some 1) weak Rating Pending purpose and understand between the acquisition the meaning of texts (inc nts in reading grade-level te ing, making frequent connec of foundational skills and ac luding a set of text-depenc o check for understanding). ctions ccess to 4) extensive 3) sufficient 2) some 1) weak Rating Pending OVERALL RATING: 4) extensive evidence 3) sufficie ent evidence 2) some evidence e 1) weak ev dence SUMMARY STATEMEN IT (Explain why the mate erials recei ved this overa Ill rating):